Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 To test the feature, we should focus on the following types of tests:
 - The unit tests, which cover the main logic of the feature, described in the [program section](#program).
 - The widget tests, which test that the UI behaviour corresponds to the expectations from the [User Interface section](#user-interface).
+- The integration tests, which test how individual pieces work together as a whole running on a real device.

 Also, since we're going to change the Firebase security rules accordingly to the security section, we should cover these rules with the unit tests.